 First and foremost is the Governor of Ebonyi State, Engr.
 (Dr.) David Nweze Umahi, for his keen interest in the development of Cash Management Strategy for the State.
-Also worthy of mention is the Honourable Commissioner for Finance & Economic Development Ebonyi State, Engr.
-Prof. (Deacon) Ogbonnaya Chukwu, who has brought in his wealth of experience in financial management to bear in the development of this document.
-In the same vein, the contributions of the Permanent Secretary, Ministry of Finance and Economic Development, Mr. Moses Agama, are also duly acknowledged.
-I also acknowledge the contributions of all the Directors in Ministry of Finance and Economic Development; Commissioner for Ministry of Budget, Planning, Research and Monitoring, Permanent Secretary of the Ministry of Budget, Planning, Research and Monitoring and HoD Budget in the Ministry of Budget, Planning, Research and Monitoring.
-The technical supports and guidance provided by our PFM Consultants, Dr. Mark Abani and Dr. Joe Abah, were also very instrumental to the development of this Document.
+Also worthy of mention is the Honourable Commissioner for Finance & Economic Development Ebonyi State, Orlando Okechukwu Nweze, who has brought in his wealth of experience in financial management to bear in the development of this document.
+In the same vein, the contributions of the Permanent Secretary, Ministry of Finance and Economic Development, Mrs. Mfon Williamson, are also duly acknowledged.
+I also acknowledge the contributions of all the Directors in Ministry of Finance and Economic Development including the Director and Deputy Director of Budget in the Ministry.
+The technical supports and guidance provided by our PFM Consultants, David Onyinyechi Agu, Dr. Mark Abani and Dr. Joe Abah, were also very instrumental to the development of this Document.

 Let me at this juncture acknowledge the wonderful support received from members of Ebonyi State SFTAS Steering and Technical Committees, including co-opted members.
 The contributions of Barr.
-(Mrs.) Chioma Omoke Nweze and Mr. Igwe Agwu Nweze are invaluable.
+(Mrs.) Chioma Nweze and Mr. Igwe Agwu Nweze are invaluable.

-Finally, I will also express our appreciation to the successive governance reform programmes in Ebonyi State, particularly SPARC and ARC.
+Finally, I will also express our appreciation to the successive governance reform programmes in Ebonyi State, particularly the USAID State2State Programme.
 These programmes have, over the years, supported and facilitated several PFM reforms upon which the State Government has continued to build on.
 Similar appreciation goes to the SFTAS/WB Supported State & Local Governance Reform Projects.
 We will also continue to count on the technical support of these Development Partners as the State continues to deepen and broaden its PFM reform programmes.